seven5/seven5.github.io/tutorial.md

 }
 {% endhighlight  %}

-We will ignore the password reset code until a later lesson, but the methods ValidateCredentials and SendUserDetails are worth discussing now.
+We will ignore the password reset code for now, but the methods ValidateCredentials and SendUserDetails are worth discussing now.
 These methods are used for checking the password and transmitting a user record to the client side, respectively.